nambiarvishnu46/FilmLuma/README.md

 ## 🚀 Quick Start

 ### Try it Online
-Visit: [Your Hosted URL Here]
+Visit: //Hosted URL Here//

 ### Install as App
-1. Open the link on your phone
+//1.
+Open the link on your phone//
-2. Tap "Add to Home Screen" (iOS) or "Install" (Android)
+//2.
+Tap "Add to Home Screen" (iOS) or "Install" (Android)//
-3. Use it like a native app!
+//3.
+Use it like a native app!//

 ## 📱 How to Use